weiyi-wang1/weiyi-wang1.github.io/_pages/about.md

 🌳 Land use change and biodiversity – At a landscape scale, I explore the effects of land use changes on species diversity and the mechanisms driving species responses to habitat alteration.

-🦤 Biodiversity conservation in human-modified landscapes – I seek to develop strategies that enhance biodiversity conservation within managed and human-altered landscapes, striiving to balance conservation goals with sustainable resource use.
+🦤 Biodiversity conservation in human-modified landscapes – I seek to develop strategies that enhance biodiversity conservation within managed and human-altered landscapes, striving to balance conservation goals with sustainable resource use.